civol/HDLRuby/README.md

 __Note__:

- - Ruby's closure still applies in HDLRuby::High, hence, the block sent to `after` can use the signals and instances of the current block.
+ - Ruby's closure still applies in HDLRuby, hence, the block sent to `after` can use the signals and instances of the current block.
 Moreover, the signal declared in this method will not collide with them.